 - Has the flooring been badly repaired in the past?
 It is very easy when trying to ensure as little downtime in operations as possible to simply ‘patch up’ small cracks and chips that occur.
 Sadly, this can cause larger cracks to develop beneath the repair which will result in a need to replace the entire flooring area.

-We hope that this article has been of assistance, and if you would like to discuss your new warehouse flooring requirements further, we will be happy to help.
+We hope that this article has been of assistance, and if you would like to discuss your new warehouse flooring requirements further, contact us, we will be happy to help.